IPC Classes and Complying with IPC Standards for PCB Design

 You can ensure this panel obeys important IPC standards for PCB design when you use Altium Designer.

 With the rules-driven design engine in Altium Designer, you can ensure important IPC standards for PCB design are automatically checked as you create your circuit board.
-No matter which IPC class you want to design to, you’ll be able to create high-quality circuit boards and take them to production with Altium Designer.
+No matter which IPC class you want to design for, you’ll be able to create high-quality circuit boards and take them to production with Altium Designer.

 About Author